Documentation Index

 Traffic Slice Management

-Time-Dependent Routing:- Integer Slices (0-12): Direct OSRM instance calls
+- Integer Slices (0-12): Direct OSRM instance calls

 - Decimal Slices (2.3, 4.7): Linear interpolation between adjacent slices